 When it comes to flooring, there is no clearer choice than classic hardwood, regardless of the style or age of your home.
-It is not only the test of time but has shown its various colours, textures, and patterns to outlast the most progressive trends in fashion.
+It has survived not only the test of time but has shown its various colors, textures, and patterns to outlast the most progressive trends in flooring fashion.
 In this blog post, we’ll not only discuss the types of wood flooring in old homes but also go back in time and look into the history of wood floors.
-As an added bonus, in the last part of this post we’ll discuss what’s the best way to clean a wood floor.
+As an added bonus, in the last part of this post, we’ll discuss what’s the best way to clean a wood floor.

 Nothing beats peeling back the layers of linoleum and shag carpet to reveal beautifully preserved planks, particularly in antique homes where linoleum and shag carpet have left their catastrophic marks.
 Classic hardwood is still a worthwhile investment!

 Apart from its apparent aesthetic attraction, you might be curious why hardwood has remained enduring over the years.
 Why has hardwood stayed popular even as other types have come & gone?
 To do this, we must go back in time.
 Join us as we explore the history and evolution of this popular design element, as well as how to integrate its timeless beauty into the rooms of your home.

 Since the dawn of time wood has been used as a construction material.
 Trees have long been a highly prized natural resource, starting from primitive constructs consisting of rams and branches to the well-constructed Longhouses of the indigenous peoples of North America.